LiShuMing/starrocks/docs/en/administration/management/FE_configuration.md

 ##### enable_active_materialized_view_schema_strict_check

-- Default: true
+- Default: false
 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
-- Description: Whether to strictly check the length consistency of data types when activating an inactive materialized view.
+- Description: Check the schema of materialized view's base table strictly or not.
 When this item is set to `false`, the activation of the materialized view is not affected if the length of the data types has changed in the base table.
 - Introduced in: v3.3.4

 ##### mv_active_checker_interval_seconds